Aquarium Water Changing Guide

 As we’ve already noted, organic material such as food and waste can build up in your aquarium, even if you have an effective filtration system in place.
-This organic material will break down and disperse throughout your aquarium, leading to cloudy, dirty water.
+This natural material will break down and disperse throughout your aquarium, leading to cloudy, dirty water.
 If you have any coral or invertebrates, they need clear water so they can get the energy they need via photosynthesis.
 But if light has a hard time making it through your murky water, they won’t be able to.
 In addition to these problems, decayed organic material can affect your water’s pH which is especially dangerous for saltwater aquariums.

 A Lack of Essential Minerals

 In natural bodies of water, minerals and trace elements are constantly being replenished through the natural water cycle.
 But this isn’t the case with your aquarium.
-On the contrary, your filtration system can actually remove the elements that are needed for a healthy environment.
+On the contrary, your filtration system can actually remove the elements needed for a healthy environment.
 By regularly changing your aquarium’s water, you can ensure that your fish or other aquatic pets have the pure ecosystem they need to thrive.

 Generally, it’s a good rule of thumb to change between 15 and 20 percent of the water each week.
 This will ensure that your water stays clear, clean, and livable.
 If your tank is large compared to the number of fish living there, you may be able to manage with changing it every two to three weeks, but you won’t want to go more than that.